ai-on-gke/website/site/content/docs/tutorials/job-schedulers/slurm-on-gke/index.md

 * The container image to use to run the cluster.
 * The database.
 * The storage.
-*  parameters.
+* Munge parameters.

 The `database` block can auto-create a new MariaDB instance, which will be hosted on the cluster with an external volume.
 Alternatively, you can provide credentials to connect to a compatible external MySQL service, such as [CloudSQL](https://cloud.google.com/sql?hl=en).

 The `storage` block specifies where to mount the shared filesystem in the data plane pods (`slurmd`) that will execute the jobs.
 The configuration of all the Slurm components, except for the database, will auto-mount on the specified shared filesystem.

-The `` block specifies the  key that’s used for the secure communication between the cluster nodes.
-If you’re not familiar with it or with any previous Slurm setup, and you want to create a new one, the  key must be 32 kB.
-The  client has a [specific command](https://manpages.ubuntu.com/manpages/noble/en/man8/mungekey.8.html) to create a Munge key, and the SchedMD documentation also describes [another approach](https://slurm.schedmd.com/authentication.html#munge_setup) to creating a Munge key by using `dd`.
+The `munge` block specifies the Munge key that’s used for the secure communication between the cluster nodes.
+If you’re not familiar with it or with any previous Slurm setup, and you want to create a new one, the Munge key must be 32 kB.
+The Munge client has a [specific command](https://manpages.ubuntu.com/manpages/noble/en/man8/mungekey.8.html) to create a Munge key, and the SchedMD documentation also describes [another approach](https://slurm.schedmd.com/authentication.html#munge_setup) to creating a Munge key by using `dd`.

 For more information related to the image, see the Image section of this document.